 First-Year, First-Semester Students (non-transfers)

 In addition to MATH 1110, first-year students are enrolled in a learning community cohort of classes designed to foster academic success.
-These classes include FYE 2100, ENGR 1002 and IEE 1420 (if applicable to the student’s major of choice).
-ENGR 2100, taught by the advising staff and co-taught by a student instructor. is a transitional course designed to teach effective study habits and time management skills, and also to discuss engineering as a major of study and career path.
-ENGR 1002 is taught by Dr. Edmund Tsang and is a supplemental applied Algebra course that introduces engineering-related concepts parallel to the syllabus content from MATH 1110.
-In order to be a full-time student (12 credit hours), PREP students also take general education courses, required of all WMU students for graduation.
+These classes include FYE 2100, ENGR 1002 and EDMM 1420 (if applicable to the student’s major of choice).
+ENGR 2100 is a transitional course designed to teach effective study habits and time management skills, and also to discuss engineering as a major of study and career path.
+ENGR 1002 is a supplemental applied Algebra course that introduces engineering-related concepts parallel to the syllabus content from MATH 1110.
+In order to be a full-time student (12 credit hours), CEAS-PREP students also take general education courses, required of all WMU students for graduation.

 If you have any questions or concerns about the College of Engineering and Applied Sciences Preparatory major, please email Anetra Grice at firstname.lastname@example.org or contact the advising office at (269) 276-3270.